Chiral Light Front Perturbation Theory and the Flavor Dependence of the Light-Quark Nucleon Sea: II. Formalism

-The general procedure for deriving the LCPT for any Lagrangian is to construct the Hamiltonian operator from the $T^{+-}$ component of the energy momentum tensor~\cite{Lepage:1980fj,Brodsky:1997de,yan12,yan34,Kovchegov:2012mbw}.The Hamiltonian can be written in terms of a sum of kinetic energy operators, $M_0^2$ and interaction terms, denoted as $V$, see Fig.~\ref{Vpic}.
-The first two terms are standard interactions, and the third is an instantaneous term that enters only when including effect of higher orders in the coupling constant.
-The Hamiltonian forms of the single-pion emission or absorption terms displayed in Fig.~\ref{Vpic} are expressed as matrix elements evaluated between on-shell free nucleon spinors~\cite{Lepage:1980fj,Brodsky:1997de,yan12,yan34,Kovchegov:2012mbw}.
+The procedure for deriving the LCPT for any Lagrangian is to construct the Hamiltonian operator from the $T^{+-}$ component of the energy momentum tensor~\cite{Lepage:1980fj,Brodsky:1997de,Yan:1973qf,Miller:1997cr,Kovchegov:2012mbw}.The Hamiltonian can be written in terms of a sum of kinetic energy operators, $M_0^2$ and interaction terms, denoted as $V$, see Fig.~\ref{Vpic}.
+The first two terms are standard interactions, and the third is an instantaneous term that enters only at higher orders in the coupling constant.
+The Hamiltonian forms of the single-pion emission or absorption terms (Fig.~\ref{Vpic}) are expressed as matrix elements evaluated between on-shell free nucleon spinors~\cite{Lepage:1980fj,Brodsky:1997de,Yan:1973qf,Miller:1997cr,Kovchegov:2012mbw}.
 The light-front Schroedinger equation for the proton, $p$, is given by: $ (M_0^2 +V)|p\rangle=M_p^2|p\rangle.$ To the desired second-order : \bea |p\rangle\approx \sqrt Z |p\rangle_0+{1\over M_p^2-M_0^2}V|p\rangle_0, \eea where $|p\rangle_0$ represents the nucleon in the absence of the pion cloud, the bare nucleon, and $Z$ is a normalization constant.
-Given \eq{wf}, the wave function can be expressed as a sum of Fock space components given by \bea |p\rangle=\sqrt Z |p\rangle_0+ \sum_{B=N,\D}\int d\Omega_{\pi B}|\pi B\rangle \langle \pi B|p_0\rangle, \eea where $\int d\Omega_{\pi B}$ is a phase-space integral~\cite{Brodsky:2000ii,Kovchegov:2012mbw}.
+This expression is of first-order in $V$, hence the term `perturbative'.
+The model is based on the assumption that including higher-order terms is not necessary because including higher-order diagrams would introduce large uncertainties.
+However, as explained below, the consistency of this approach is maintained by using soft-form vertex functions.
+Given \eq{wf}, the wave function can be expressed as a sum of Fock space components given by \bea |p\rangle=\sqrt Z |p\rangle_0+ \sum_{B=N,\D}\int d\Omega_{\pi B}|\pi B\rangle \langle \pi B|p\rangle_0, \eea where $\int d\Omega_{\pi B}$ is a phase-space integral~\cite{Brodsky:2000ii,Kovchegov:2012mbw}.
 In this formalism the pion momentum distributions $f_{\pi B}(y)$, which represent the probability that a nucleon will fluctuate into a pion of light front momentum fraction $y$ and a baryon of light front momentum fraction $1-y$, are squares of wave functions, $\left|\langle \pi B|\Psi\rangle\right|^2$ integrated over $k_\perp.$